The 12 Best Home Air Purifiers (Because Your House Is More Polluted Than You Think)

 On a normal day, Americans spend 90 percent of their time indoors.
-Add a self-quarantine and thatstat has likely risen to somewhere around 99.9 percent.
-Since we’ve been stuck at home, Cloroxing every surface and spraying Lysol like it’s our job, we’ve been thinking a lot about the germs, dust and bacteria in our breathing space.
+And, not-so-fun fact, the air inside is often more polluted than the air outside.
+Since we’ve been Cloroxing every surface and spraying Lysol like it’s our job, we’ve been thinking a lot about the germs, dust and bacteria in our breathing space.
 Cue the uptick in searches for a home air purifier (especially since we can’t cleanse the air with a disinfectant wipe).
 But do these devices actually do what they promise?
 Let’s investigate.

 What does an air purifier do?